VictorDeshayes/People_Remover/README.md

 ```
 ### People Detection

-If the 3 yolo files are found, the people detection is done automatically.
+If the 3 Yolo files are found, the people detection is done automatically.

 ### Bounding Box Manipulation

-At that point the image is displayed with some boundinf boxes around the people in the image.
+At that point the image is displayed with some bounding boxes around the people in the image.
-You can select a bounding box by clicking in it.
+You can select a bounding box by clicking on it.
-You can delete the selected bounding box by pressing **suppr**
+You can delete the selected bounding box by pressing **suppr**.
 You can modify a bounding box side by first pressing the corresponding **arrow** on the keyboard and then clicking on the image where that side should be.
 You can add a new bounding box by pressing **n** and then clicking two of its opposite corner.